wp-plugins/ical-events/readme.txt

 === iCal Events ===
+Contributors: dwc
 Tags: calendar, events
-Contributors: dwc
+Requires at least: 2.0
+Tested up to: 2.2
+Stable tag: trunk

-A plugin for getting and displaying upcoming events from a shared calendar.
+Display upcoming events from a shared calendar.

+== Description ==

+Fetch and display events from an iCalendar (`.ics`) URL in your blog.

-This plugin uses <a href="http://cvs.sourceforge.net/viewcvs.py/webcalendar/webcalendar/import_ical.php?rev=HEAD">import_ical.php</a> from the <a href="http://sourceforge.net/projects/webcalendar/">WebCalendar</a> project.
+This plugin uses [import_ical.php](http://cvs.sourceforge.net/viewcvs.py/webcalendar/webcalendar/import_ical.php?rev=HEAD) from the [WebCalendar](http://sourceforge.net/projects/webcalendar/) project.
 A slightly modified version of their parser is provided with this plugin.

 == Installation ==